Norton Logo

 Norton Motorcycles Logo 2010

 The company received a large government loan and planned to double production.
-The production of the 961 Commando and the development of the Dominator SS is actively going on.
+The production of the 961 Commando and the development of the Dominator SS are ongoing.
 Norton models are racing again.

 The new logo shows quiet growth and stability.
 The sign is balanced and harmonious.
-The top line is again part of the letter t, reminiscent of the first very successful years of the brand.
+The top line is again part of the letter ‘T’, reminiscent of the brand’s first very successful years.

 2020 – today